-The FIA have announced the 2023 Formula 1 calendar will feature a record-breaking 24 events, including the return of the Chinese and Qatar Grand Prix.
+The FIA have announced the 2023 Formula 1 calendar will feature a record-breaking 24 events, including the return of the Qatar Grand Prix.

 Bahrain will host the season-opener in March 5 with Las Vegas, which will have the Grand Prix on a Saturday night, joining the schedule as the penultimate event of the season, before the finale at Abu Dhabi on November 26.